UFC 203: Miocic vs. Overeem: Predictions & Analysis

 A few statistical edges stand out.
 Spencer throws significantly more leather — a 0.1 sig. strike per minute gap.
 Spencer is far more active with takedowns, averaging 0.2 more per 15 minutes.
 Spencer has tighter striking defense, making opponents miss more often.

 The Pick: Yancy Medeiros over Sean Spencer.
-The model gives Medeiros a slight nod at 55% — this could easily go either way.
+This is essentially a pick'em.
+The model nudges toward Medeiros at 53%, but there's almost nothing separating these two.
 The market and our model are aligned — the line looks fair.

 Methodology